Charles Causley writing at his desk, in the study at Cyprus Well

-The Charles Causley Trust exists to keep alive the memory of the late Charles Causley, to raise the profile and appreciation of his work, and to promote writing (and the other arts) throughout the community and region in which he lived.
+The Charles Causley Trust aims to keep alive the memory of the late Charles Causley, to raise the profile and appreciation of his work, and to promote writing and the other arts -- especially (but not exclusively) in and around the the community in which he lived, and the wider South West region of England.